“These Sacred Grounds- Celebrating 150 Years of St. Agnes Cemetery” book on sale now!

 Since its opening in 1867, St. Agnes Cemetery located in Menands, New York has served its community with compassion and love following closely the doctrine of the Catholic faith and customs surrounding the death and burial of the faithful.
 In this present day the Cemetery continues its ministry to pray for the dead and provide comfort for mourners in service to hundreds of families every year.

-Proceeds from the event and book directly benefit the cemetery and help ensure Historic St. Agnes Cemetery will remain well kept and safe for future generations.
+Proceeds from the book directly benefit the cemetery and help ensure Historic St. Agnes Cemetery will remain well kept and safe for future generations.

 To order book(s), click here to download our book order form.